 Most indoor cats never have the opportunity to go outdoors.
 They can only imagine what it’s like by staring at the outside through a window from the inside.

-An indoor cat can benefit greatly from these walks.
-It is really great exercise.
+An indoor cat can benefit a lot from these walks and outdoor experiences.
+It is really great exercise for the body and the brain.
 She will stay agile and in her optimum weight.
-It will stimulate her senses, serve as enrichment, and make her a very happy kitty indeed!
+It will also stimulate her senses, serve as enrichment, and make her a very happy kitty companion!

 Together, let’s keep our precious pets healthy, happy and safe!